Welsh Championship

-The WRU National Championship (or Admiral Championship for sponsorship reasons) is the second tier of professional rugby union in Wales.
+The WRU National Championship (or Admiral Championship for sponsorship reasons) is the third tier of professional rugby union in Wales.
 The league was reformed by the Welsh Rugby Union (WRU) in 2012.

-The current National Championship champions are Pontypool RFC, who won consecutive titles in 2016/17, 2017/18 and 2018/19.

 History

 In 2012, the new division was formed from the restructuring of the Welsh Premier Division.
 The Premier Division was 'slimmed down' to 12 teams with Pontypool RFC and Tonmawr RFC relegated from the division.
 Tonmawr had already made the decision to opt out of the new league and would start the 2012–13 season in Division Six.

-The National Championship is the second tier, which lies below the first tier Welsh Premier Division in Welsh club rugby.
-Above Welsh club rugby sides are the four regions, the Scarlets, Ospreys, Cardiff Blues, and Dragons, as part of regional rugby, who instead compete in the Pro14.
+The National Championship is the third tier, which lies below the second tier Welsh Premier Division in Welsh club rugby.
+Above Welsh club rugby sides are the four regions, the Scarlets, Ospreys, Cardiff Blues, and Dragons, as part of regional rugby, who instead compete in the United Rugby Championship.

 Restructuring process

 The teams for the league would be decided on three factors.
 Firstly, the holding of an 'A Licence' based on stadium criteria.
 The signing of a 'Participation Agreement' and judged on league results over the previous six seasons.
 It was originally decided that the Premiership would reduce in size to ten teams.
 It was announced that four clubs, Pontypool, Tonmwar, Bridgend Ravens and Carmarthen Quins RFC had not achieved the required criteria to be included into the new league.
 However, pressure from Ospreys and Scarlets backers led to the league being extended to 12 teams with Bridgend and Carmarthen included.
 Tonmawr, citing financial reasons, opted not to take part in the new league at all and re-entered themselves into Division Six.